wovo/hwcpp/docs/hwcpp-targets.md

 This makes it possible to use the same source for different targets, provided that they offer the same resources under the same names.
-The folowing code will blink the LED on any traget board that has a default clock frequency and a default LED.
+The following code will blink the LED on any target board that has a default clock frequency and a default LED.

 <!-- update example( input, "arduino-due/blink/main.cpp" ) -->